bjj/2x_laser/README.md

 Raster operation is done by calling a subroutine O145 from within gcode with several parameters.
 It invokes M144 and M145 which are external python scripts.
-Those stream data back into EMC2's realtime engine while the subroutine in O145 sweeps out the raster pattern.
+Those stream data back into LinuxCNC's realtime engine while the subroutine in O145 sweeps out the raster pattern.

-Due to limitations in EMC2 there is no way to pass a filename for the rastering process.
+Due to limitations in LinuxCNC there is no way to pass a filename for the rastering process.
 Instead you must put a number in the filename, such as "flower-123.png".
 The text name is for your convenience, but only the "123" will select the image from within gcode.
 The program will search for